Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Operations Deatails

 Another type of $\Seq$ decoder is a linear decoder.
-We apply a linear layer that transforms the encoder out feature map with size $R^{[B, L, N]}$ to $R^{[B, H, N]}$ and feed it further to the forecasting heads.
+We apply a linear layer that transforms the encoder's output feature map with size $R^{[B, L, N]}$ to $R^{[B, H, N]}$ and feed it further to the forecasting heads.

 We only consider the MLP families in our $\FlatNet$ to minimize the computational overhead when applying our approaches to problems with higher series amounts.
 Given an input feature series with shape $[B, N, L]$, we first concatenate it with a zero tensor with shape $[B, N, H]$ that represents the prediction results.
 Then this concatenated tensor is fed to the $\Flat$ encoder.